-The Mayo Clinic Alzheimer's Disease Research Center at Mayo Clinic in Minnesota and Mayo Clinic in Florida is one of 34 Alzheimer's Disease Centers (ADCs) in the United States designated and funded by the National Institute on Aging of the National Institutes of Health.
-Mayo Clinic in Arizona is part of the Arizona Alzheimer's Consortium, a statewide research collaboration.
+The Mayo Clinic Alzheimer's Disease Research Center located at Mayo Clinic's campuses in Minnesota and Florida is one of 34 Alzheimer's Disease Centers (ADCs) in the United States designated and funded by the National Institute on Aging of the National Institutes of Health.
+Mayo Clinic's campus in Arizona is part of the Arizona Alzheimer's Consortium, a statewide research collaboration.
 You may have the opportunity to participate in clinical trials at Mayo Clinic.

 See a list of publications by Mayo Clinic doctors on posterior cortical atrophy on PubMed, a service of the National Library of Medicine.

 - Bradley F. Boeve, M.D.

 Richard J. Caselli, M.D.

 Clifford R. Jack Jr., M.D.

 Glenn E. Smith, Ph.D., L.P.